openvinotoolkit/openvino/docs/ops/infrastructure/Loop_5.md

 ```

 1. One of the body graph inputs called "current iteration" is an integer scalar or 1D integer tensor with 1 number specifying current iteration number.
 The iteration number starts from 0 and incremented by one for each iteration.
 This input is optional and may not exist if the iteration number value is not used in the body.
-2. One of the body graph outputs is called "condition" is a boolean scalar value.
+2. One of the body graph outputs is called "condition" is a boolean scalar or 1D tensor with 1 element.
 This value is used to decide whenever to perform the next iteration or not.

 Loop operation description in the IR has regular sections: `input` and `output`.
 They connect Loop body to the outer graph and specify condition(s).
 Loop operation description in the IR also has several special sections: `body`, `port_map` and `back_edges` similar to the ones from the TensorIterator operation but having some important features described below.